 We Can Learn From Literature

-Great works of literature, like Moby Dick, often contain within them valuable life-lessons.
-They give us keys that help us open doors, solutions to riddles.
+Great works of literature, like Moby Dick, often contain within them valuable life lessons.
+They give us keys that help us open doors, and solutions to riddles.
 That is the mark of good literature, and that is what draws us back, over and over again, to the same beloved books.
 We are on a quest for solutions.

 In my own life, Moby Dick has had a nearly scriptural role, as I used some of the ideas we have discussed in this article to grapple with the untimely deaths of two cousins and a younger brother.
 The key, in my mind, is to embrace life in its multifaceted wonder.
 We cannot understand everything, but we can approach everything with love, and float lightly across the surface of doom.